I love learning and teaching. Although I majored in geology, I enjoy english, science, and history.

-When I am not working on my graduate thesis, I like to spend time with my cat and two bunnies, create wheel-thrown pottery, play guitar and piano, read, cook, or spend time outside.
+I like to spend time with my husband, 4 rescue cats, and two bunnies.
+I also create wheel-thrown pottery, play guitar and piano, read, cook, or spend time outside.

 Undergraduate Degree: Brigham Young University - Bachelor of Science, Geology